vladyani/To-Do-App/README.md

 # It is a project of web application which allows users to create own to do list and manage it.
-## Completely built in a React with the addition of Ant Design, using the latest methods and technologies.
+## Completely built in a React with the addition of Ant Design, using the latest technologies.

 ## Technologies
 * REACT